 The Dining Room

-It also provides a comfortable sofa and armchairs for relaxing in front of a log burner.
+There is also a comfortable sofa and armchairs where guests can relax (in front of a log burner in the colder months).

 The Snug